2018 Cleveland Browns season: Week 8: at Pittsburgh Steelers

 The Browns traveled to Pittsburgh for a Week 8 battle with their AFC North rival Steelers.
 The Browns opened the scoring with a pair of Greg Joseph field goals, but the Steelers answered with two Ben Roethlisberger touchdown passes to Antonio Brown to take a 14–6 lead into halftime.
 The Browns gave up a safety on a holding penalty early in the third quarter to extend the Steelers' lead to 10, but Pittsburgh failed to secure the ensuing free kick, giving the Browns possession in Pittsburgh territory.
 The Browns capitalized on a Baker Mayfield touchdown pass to Antonio Callaway, cutting the lead to 16–12.
 The Steelers then pulled away with 17 straight points and come away with a 33–18 win.

 With the loss, the Browns fell to 2–5–1.
 This marked the Browns' 15th consecutive loss in Pittsburgh.

 On October 29, head coach Hue Jackson and offensive coordinator Todd Haley were fired.
 Defensive coordinator Gregg Williams was named the interim head coach for the remainder of the season.
 Freddie Kitchens was the interim offensive coordinator.

 Week 9: vs. Kansas City Chiefs

-With the loss, the Browns fell to 2-6-1.
+With the loss, the Browns fell to 2–6–1.
 Mayfield was named NFL Rookie of the Week for the third time this season.
+The Browns have reached a low point where they have now lost 56 of their last 64 games from Week 11 of 2014 up to this point, but the loss provided a spark of a turnaround, as the team would win 5 of 7 to finish the season.